robotpilot/turtlebot3_wiki/docs/source/opencr_software.rst

 ..
 NOTE:: This section is not necessary until there is new updates in the OpenCR bootloader.
 Once the bootloader is burned on the board, IT DOESN'T NEED EXTRA BURNING.

-The STM32F7xx, which is used for the main MCU of OpenCR, supports DFU(Device Firmware Upgrade).
+The STM32F7xx, which is used for the main MCU of OpenCR1.0, supports DFU(Device Firmware Upgrade).
 This enables built-in bootloader of the MCU to boot with the DFU protocol by using USB, primarily for the bootloader initialization, the recovery mode and the bootloader update.
 The biggest advantage of using bootloader with USB is that JTAG equipment is not required.
 Therefore, writing the new firmware by using the DFU mode which is embedded in the MCU will not require writing / debugging equipment such as STLink.

 Programmer Setting
 ..................